wp-graphql/wp-graphql-woocommerce/docs/local-testing.md

 ### Adding the `itemCount` field to the GraphQL schema

-Before when jump into the code, lets discuss how WPGraphQL and WooGraphQL process requests.
+Before when jump into the code, lets discuss how WPGraphQL and WPGraphQL for WooCommerce process requests.

 #### How WPGraphQL works